jk7404/unit_testing_py_exercise/README.md

 The first command will generate the coverage report in your terminal.
 The second will generate an html file in `htmlcov/index.html` which you can view in your browser.

-Note: if you also want to measure branch coverage, add the `--branch` to the coverage command: `coverage run --breanch -m pytest`
+Note: if you also want to measure branch coverage, add the `--branch` to the coverage command: `coverage run --branch -m pytest`

 ## Tasks